 Beach monitoring consisted of walking the beach to the East (East Beach) or West (West Beach) of the beach entrance at Salado Bar during the overnight hours from 6:00pm to 4:00am.
 Two teams undertook the monitoring of the same side of the beach (East or West), with one team monitoring the far portion, while the other team monitored the near portion, with each team covering an approximately 2.5 km section of beach.
 Night monitoring also included capacity building and training of accompanying military and refuge guard personnel, as well as young people from the community of Salado Bar.
-Additionally, beach monitoring also took place on alternate days to night monitoring, to search for the presence of tracks left by either nesting females, or hatchlings along the beach.
-We recorded the presence of turtles, turtle tracks, evidence of nests, and turtle morphometrics (curved and straight carapace lengths and width), as well as latitude and longitude of nests or turtle sightings, along with date, time, flipper tag number and data recording team.
+Additionally, beach monitoring also took place on alternate days to night monitoring, to search for the presence of turtles, turtle tracks, evidence of nests, and turtle morphometrics (curved and straight carapace lengths and width), as well as latitude and longitude of nests or turtle sightings, along with date, time, flipper tag number and data recording team.
 Environmental conditions, such as sea state, rain or storm conditions, and approximate temperature, were also recorded on encountering a turtle or nest.